SuperCoder4562/SuperCoder4562/README.md

 👋 Hello Guys!!!
 ----------------------------------------------------------------------------------------------------------------------------
-- 👀 I’m interested in working on making a cool stickman mobile game app
+- 👀 I’m interested in working on a cool trivia game website where you learn how to code
-- 🌱 I’m currently learning Javascript, Html, and Css
+- 🌱 I’m currently learning Javascript, HTML, and CSS
 - 💞️ I’m looking to collaborate on IDK?
 - 📫 How to reach me : Email me at mubashshir.sikander@gmail.com
 - 😄 Pronouns: he/him